shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 ### 4.1 Checking and cleaning Null values

 ### 4.1.1 Checking for Null values
 Normally following SQL query helps to find the number of null values present in a column.
 ```
 SELECT count(*) FROM Table
 WHERE column is NULL;
 ```
 But for a high dimensional dataset it is not possible to check null values in each column one by one.
+So what we can do to count null values in all the columns at the same time?

 #### Way 1: Using PL/SQL Procedure
-I created a PL/SQL procedure that can check presence of NULL values in all column, doesn't matter how many columns a dataset has.
+I created a PL/SQL procedure that can check presence of NULL values in all columns, doesn't matter how many columns a dataset has.

 PL/SQL Procedure to count null values in all columns